 The young American violinist Leila Josefowicz has made the Adams Violin Concerto her signature piece, having presented it in Europe and the U.S. in more than 60 performances.
 Pianist Emanuel Ax premiered and recorded Century Rolls (1996), Adams' piano concerto, and later recorded it with the Cleveland Orchestra.
+A new work for solo piano by Adams, commissioned by Emanuel Ax, will be premiered in 2010.

-Hallelujah Junction - Adams' volume of memoirs and commentary on American musical life - was published in 2008, by Farrar, Straus & Giroux in the U.S., and by Faber & Faber in the U.K. The John Adams Reader: Essential Writings on an American Composer, edited by Thomas May and published by Amadeus Press, is a 400-page summary of writings about Adams and his music, and the first in-depth anthology of texts dealing with more than 30 years of the composer's creative life.
+Hallelujah Junction - Adams' volume of memoirs and commentary on American musical life - was published in 2008, by Farrar, Straus & Giroux in the U.S., and by Faber & Faber in the U.K. The John Adams Reader: Essential Writings on an American Composer, edited by Thomas May and published by Amadeus Press, is a 400-page summary of writings about Adams and his music, and the first indepth anthology of texts dealing with more than 30 years of the composer's creative life.

-John Adams is an active conductor, appearing with the world's greatest orchestras and with programs combining his own works with others by composers as diverse as Debussy, Strauss, Sibelius, Stravinsky, Ravel, Ives, and Ellington, as well as his contemporaries Zappa, Reich, Glass, and Michael Gordon.
+John Adams is an active conductor, appearing with the world's greatest orchestras and with programs combining his own works with others by composers as diverse as Debussy, Strauss,

+Sibelius, Stravinsky, Ravel, Ives, and Ellington, as well as his contemporaries Zappa, Reich, Glass, and Michael Gordon.
 As a guest conductor in the U.S. and Europe, he has conducted the Los Angeles Philharmonic, New York Philharmonic, Cleveland Orchestra, Chicago Symphony Orchestra, Royal Concertgebouw Orchestra, and London Symphony Orchestra, among others.

 Adams has also received critical acclaim for his creative programming at the most important music venues in the world.
 In April and May of 2003, Lincoln Center presented a festival titled "John Adams: An American Master," the most extensive festival that the venue has ever devoted to a living composer.
 As the Richard and Barbara Debs Composer's Chair at Carnegie Hall from 2003-07, Adams conducted the first public concert in Carnegie's Zankel Hall and founded the annual "In Your Ear" festival.
 In 2006, he curated the hugely popular "Minimalist Jukebox" for the Los Angeles Philharmonic.
 As Artist-in-Association with the BBC Symphony Orchestra, he regularly conducted the orchestra at London's Barbican Centre and the annual BBC Proms concerts at Albert Hall.
-Adams has also served as Music Director of the Cabrillo Festival and Creative Chair of the Saint Paul Chamber Orchestra and is currently Creative Chair of the Los Angeles Philharmonic.
+Adams has also served as Music Director of the Cabrillo Festival and Creative Chair of the Saint Paul Chamber Orchestra.

 Son of Chamber Symphony, Adams' sequel to his popular Chamber Symphony of 1992, was given its stage premiere in April 2008 at the San Francisco Ballet with the title Joyride, choreographed by Mark Morris.
-String Quartet, commissioned by the Juilliard School and Stanford University for the St. Lawrence String Quartet, has toured internationally since its premiere in January 2009.
-His most recent work, City Noir, was commissioned by the Los Angeles Philharmonic for Gustavo Dudamel's inaugural concert in October 2009.
+Adams' most recent work, a string quartet commissioned by the Juilliard School and Stanford University for the St. Lawrence String Quartet, was given its premiere in January 2009 during an Adams residency at the Juilliard School.